lcrespom/Modulator/README.md

 	- Limitation: a control node can only control a single node
 		- Prevent from connecting a control node to more than one destination
 		- Or else, modify the UI to support multiple destination nodes
-	- Portamento
+	- Keyboard portamento
 	- Use Web Midi API to gather events from external midi Keyboard
 		- Play notes
 		- Associate external controls with selected node parameters
 	- Improve detuner
 		- So other nodes can connect to it before it is connected.
-Otherwise, display a popup explaining the problem.
+Otherwise, display a popup explaining the limitation.
+		- This is a generic limitation of all script processing effect nodes.
 		- Improve code to clean hack that checks for custom nodes.

 - UI